STEM in the City Summer Camp

 A Highly-Rated STEM Career and College Awareness Experience

 This fun and innovative annual summer camp features excursions to Boston-area companies, organizations, or field sites that highlight a variety of STEM (Science, Technology, Engineering, and Math) disciplines and a related classroom lab activity led by Wheelock College math and science faculty and staff and additional STEM professionals.
 During the camp students explore a variety of STEM-related careers and the educational pathways needed to attain those careers.
-In addition, they are introduced to college life and academics through campus tours featuring Wheelock's classrooms, residence halls, library, theater, dining hall, multicultural center, and other campus buildings.
+In addition, they are introduced to college life and academics through campus tours featuring Wheelock's classrooms, residence halls, library, theatre, dining hall, multicultural center, and other campus buildings.
 Also, campers have the opportunity to participate in discussions with college students, faculty, and staff.
 Home base for STEM in the City Summer Camp is the Department of Mathematics and Science on Wheelock College's Boston campus.

 STEM in the City Camp participated in Boston After School and Beyond (BASB) and Boston Summer Learning Community, the city's largest and most diverse network of summer learning programs to date.
 As part of this program, we were evaluated and rated as a top performer among other summer programs in: